 Today I’m thrilled to say it’s my turn to host the blog tour of The Museum of You by the very talented Carys Bray.
 Carys’ first novel, A Song for Issy Bradley, was winner of the Authors’ Club Best First Novel award 2015, and shortlisted for the Costa First Novel award 2015 and the Desmond Elliott prize 2015.
 A hard act to follow some would say but, judging by recent reviews, The Museum of You looks equally amazing!

-Here, Carys talks about her writing process for her new novel and, just to wet your appetite, is followed by an excerpt of The Museum of You.
+Here, Carys talks about her writing process for her new novel and, just to whet your appetite, is followed by an excerpt of The Museum of You.

 Writing The Museum of You

-As I stated to think about writing a second novel I remember listening to a couple of radio interviews with dads who, due to tragic circumstances, were raising their children alone.
+As I started to think about writing a second novel I remember listening to a couple of radio interviews with dads who, due to tragic circumstances, were raising their children alone.
 These men articulated their devastation with moving eloquence.
 As I listened to them, I wondered how a self-effacing parent might respond in such a situation.
-And I began to imagine Darren Quinn: bus driver, allotment tender and single Dad of twelve year old Clover.
+And I began to imagine Darren Quinn: bus driver, allotment tender and single Dad of twelve-year-old Clover.